Josverl/micropython-p1meter/readme.md

   - this message has a few random values added to it
   - the CRC16 is calculated before sending
 - the message is passed of the serial connect ( see .2 above) to the input
-- the message is is processed by the normal software and sent to mqtt usign a different root topic to avoid interfering with actual input..
+- the message is is processed by the normal software and sent to mqtt using a different root topic to avoid interfering with actual input..

 ![simulated output in mqtt](docs/simulator_mqtt.png)